Decadent Coffee House Espresso Fudge

 Line an 8 x 8 pan with parchment paper and set aside.

-While they’re melting, mix the Vanilla and Instant Espresso in a small bowl and set aside.
+While they’re melting, mix the Vanilla Extract and Instant Espresso Powder in a small bowl and set aside.
 Measure out the Espresso Chips + Chocolate Chips to equal 2 cups, and set aside.

 Now back to the saucepan!
 Once the Butter and Marshmallow Cream have melted, add in the Evaporated Milk and Sugar.
 Turn the heat up to medium and bring the mixutre to a boil.
 Stir the mixture occasionally until you see the first hint of the sugars caramelizing.
 You’ll know it’s caramalizing when small ribbons of toasty brown start coming to the surface when you are stirring.
 This is a good sign!
 It means the mixture is getting warmer, but it also means you need to start stirring consistently, not fast, just consistent to keep the mixture moving.

 It will continue to caramelize as it gets closer to boiling.
-When you can no longer stir away the bubbles, start your timer for 5 minutes and continue stirring while it gently boils.
-Keep the heat at a medium-medium low to prevent scorching but continue boiling.
+Keep the heat at a medium to medium low heat to prevent scorching but continue the gentle simmer until the mixture reaches 234 degrees F.

-Once the timer goes off, remove the pan from the heat and stir in the dissolved Espresso Powder + Vanilla mixture, and the Espresso Chips + Chocolate Chips.
-Stir until the chips are completely melted and the mixture is smooth.
+Once it hits 234, remove the pan from the heat and stir in the dissolved Espresso Powder + Vanilla extract mixture, and the Espresso Chips + Chocolate Chips.
+Stir until the chips are completely melted and the fudge is smooth.
 If the chips are not melting and the mixture is getting thick, put the pot back on the warm burner and stir for another minute to get it fully combined.
 It should look smooth and glossy.

 Pour into the prepared 8 x 8 pan and set in a cool place for it to chill.
 Once it is fully set, remove from the pan and slice.